Skip to main content

 What do we need to do if children are likely to use our IoT products or services?

-• specifically aimed at children such as a smart toy, a children’s fitness tracker, a children’s virtual reality headset or a children’s smart speaker; and
+• specifically aimed at children (eg a smart toy, a children’s fitness tracker, a children’s virtual reality headset or a children’s smart speaker); and

-• not specifically aimed at children but likely to be accessed by them, like a smart home hub, smart speaker (aimed at the general population) or a smart doorbell.
+• not specifically aimed at children but likely to be accessed by them (eg smart home hub, smart speaker (aimed at the general population) or a smart doorbell).

 If you provide electronic toys or products that do not connect to the internet, and only store personal information within the product itself, you may not need to conform to the code – for example, if any personal information they process is only stored on the product itself.
 However, even in cases where you don’t collect information from the devices, you must still follow a data protection by design approach when you make them.